fizzywhizbang/homeCA/README.md

 ## Instructions
 each of these steps will ask for all the necessary input to complete its task
 Run Step 1 to create your root ca (this will create a directory named root)
-Run Step 2 to generate CSR for your intermediate CA  (this will create a directory named intermediate and create your intermediate config file)
+Run Step 2 to generate CSR for your intermediate CA *(this will create a directory named intermediate and create your intermediate config file)*
+*note: these scripts allow for multiple intermediates*

 Run Step 3 to sign the certificates for the intermediate CA (these will be saved with _sig in the name)
 Run either Step 4 file to create a client or a server certificate (this will create a directory named clients)